littlegustv/rdrails/README.md

-Requires Rails 4.2.5.1, 2.2.3
+### Welcome To Redemption on Rails

+To work on the project (roughly speaking)

+1. Install Ruby version 2.2.3 (you can use rbenv or rvm to manage ruby version if you like!)

+2. Install nodejs, sqlite3 (for now!) and the rails gem (rails version 4.2.5.1 or later)

+    sudo apt-get install nodejs
+    sudo apt-get install sqlite3
+    gem install rails

-Clone repository into folder.
+3. Clone this repository

-Run the following:
+4. Run "bundle install" to install the required gems

 	bundle install
-    bundle exec rake db:migrate

-Then you are good to go!
-Start it up with:
+NOTE: this might fail because of a missing sqlite dependency.
+If it does, follow the suggested instructions!

+5. Launch the app!

     bundle exec rails s